icukovic/gingerbill.org-source/content/article/2021-03-07-untyped-types.md

 ### Model-2

-Model-2 has quite a different and can be very foreign to think about if you are so used to Model-1.
+Model-2 is quite and can be very foreign to think about if you are so used to Model-1.
 Model-2 treats values closer to how most people intuitively think about them.
 The literal `123.0` just represents the _number_ one hundred and twenty three.
 It has no intrinsic type to it, it's just a value.
 Applying this idea to a programming language, the value literal `123.0` can be represented by a whole range of different types.

 In Odin, all of these examples will work with the same value literal:
 ```odin